PGM-Lab/InferPy/docs/notes/guidedata.rst

 ---------------

-Data can be loaded from CSV files by means of the class ``CsvLoader`` whose object can be built as follows:
+Data can be loaded from CSV files by means of the class ``CsvLoader`` whose objects can be built as follows: